eokoneyo/purifico/readme.md

 - Start the container
     ```bash
-bin/start_disposable.sh
+      ./bin/start_disposable.sh
     ```

 - To use `findjsobjects` and other similar commands, a memory ranges file must be generated.
-Simply run `./set_memoryranges.sh` and follow the prompt.
+Simply run `./set_memoryranges.sh` within the container and follow the prompt.

 ### Reading Material